 Intentionally mistreating, neglecting or abusing a client will not only get your license revoked but may result in criminal punishment.
 Even cases of unintentional mistreatment, neglect or abuse could lead to having your license revoked or suspended.

 It is important to address any concerns of feeling overworked or overstressed immediately.
 In some cases, patients are neglected the proper care simply due to understaffing issues.
 Protect yourself by speaking up in these situations.
-And remember — if you feel your performance is being questioned or your license is in jeopardy, it’s always best to contact an experienced nursing license defense attorney for guidance.
+And remember — if you feel your performance is being questioned or your license is in jeopardy, call Law Office of Sivertson and Barrette, P.A. at 651-964-6301 to speak with an experienced nursing license defense attorney for guidance.